johnfurlong98/JohnFurlong-Heroku-Predictor/readme.md

 ---

 This README presents a comprehensive overview of the project’s aims, methodology, and value.
 By combining CRISP-DM principles, data-driven insights, and robust ML models, the House Price Prediction Dashboard exemplifies a professional, real-world application of Data Science to support informed decision-making in the housing market.

+### Acknowledgments & Resources
+This project was developed by John Furlong with support from the Code Institute.
+Their comprehensive curriculum, supportive resources, and practical assignments provided the foundational knowledge required to build this solution.
+The Ames Housing Dataset served as an excellent real-world data source, supplying rich feature information.

+Additionally, ChatGPT by OpenAI aided in conceptual clarification, technique refinement, and problem-solving.
+This synergy combining structured learning with AI driven guidance resulted in a robust, reliable, and user-focused tool.